ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 Why do I want to make scatter plots and conduct correlation tests using only 21 points, rather than using all of the data in the 2D histograms?
 Looking at these 21 inlets is a way to subsample the data.
 Otherwise, I am worried that by looking at every grid cell on every day of the year, my points would not all be independent (spatially adjacent and temporally adjacent points would not be independent!).
 Additionally, large inlets would inherently have more data points than smaller inlets.

 Hopefully these 21 terminal inlets in Puget Sound are reasonably distinct from one another.
 However, I still do not think think that these 21 points are completely independent.
-I imagine that inlets in within the same basin (e.g. Whidbey) are more likely to have the similar amounts of organic matter or nutrients to each other than to other basins.
+I imagine that inlets within the same basin (e.g. Whidbey) are more likely to have the similar amounts of organic matter or nutrients to each other than to other basins.

+Perhaps it would be wise to also consider plotting average bottom DO vs. average depth-integrated phytoplankton, or detritus.
+These biogeochemical parameters may have a correlation to DO as well.

 Note that I am still trying to think of ways to *quantify* WWTP contributions into different inlets.